Taliban seek to project calm as US speeds chaotic evacuation

-KABUL, Afghanistan (AP) — The U.S. military took over Afghanistan’s airspace on Monday as it struggled to manage a chaotic evacuation after the Taliban rolled into the capital, as the militants tried to project calm amid widespread fears of unrest.
+KABUL, Afghanistan (AP) — The U.S. military struggled to manage a chaotic evacuation from Afghanistan on Monday as the Taliban patrolled the capital and tried to project calm after toppling the Western-backed government.

-The Taliban swept into the capital on Sunday after the Western-backed government collapsed and President Ashraf Ghani fled the country, bringing a stunning end to a two-decade campaign in which the U.S. and its allies had tried to transform the country.
+The Taliban swept into Kabul on Sunday after President Ashraf Ghani fled the country, bringing a stunning end to a two-decade campaign in which the U.S. and its allies had tried to transform Afghanistan.
+The country’s Western-trained security forces collapsed in a matter of days, even before the withdrawal of the last U.S. troops.

-Thousands of Afghans, fearing a return to the Taliban’s brutal rule, are trying to flee the country through Hamid Karzai International Airport.
+Thousands of Afghans fearing a return to Taliban rule are trying to flee the country through Kabul’s international airport.
 Videos circulating on social media showed hundreds of people racing across the tarmac as U.S. soldiers fired warning shots in the air.
+Another showed a crowd pushing and shoving its way up a staircase, trying to board a plane, with some people hanging off the railings.

 The U.S. Embassy has been evacuated and the American flag lowered, with diplomats relocating to the airport to aid with the evacuation.
 Other Western countries have also closed their missions and are flying out staff and civilians.